TeamArmanSalon/Expense-Tracker/README.md

 - View all transaction records, including income and expenses
 - Display financial summaries and current account balance
 - Generate basic financial analysis and reports
 - Simple, intuitive text-based menu system for easy navigation
+- Settings to edit and delete records and more